immunomind/immundata/README.md

 1. **Ingestion** – convert your AIRR files into a special format saved on disk, and then read them to a tidy `immundata::ImmunData` object

-2. **Analysis**  – explore, annotate, filter and compute on that object
+2. **Transformation**  – explore, annotate, filter and compute on that object

 Before we go into more details for each of the phase, there are three straightforward yet essential `immundata` concepts to keep in mind.
 These concepts set it apart from data-frame-based AIRR libraries.
 By extension, the concepts affect how you would work with and even *think* about the data analysis in other packages such as `immunarch` which use `immundata` as a backbone for computations.